 Figure 4-3 : Packet Secondary Header

+NOTES

-NOTE – The purpose of the Packet Secondary Header is to allow (but not require) a mission-specific means for consistently placing ancillary data (time, internal data field format, spacecraft position/attitude, etc.) in the same location within a Space Packet.
+1 The purpose of the Packet Secondary Header is to allow (but not require) a mission-specific means for consistently placing ancillary data (time, internal data field format, spacecraft position/attitude, etc.) in the same location within a Space Packet.
+The format of the secondary header, if present, is managed and mission specific.

+2Secondary Header types are registered with SANA, and the actual contents of the secondary header are ‘managed’ at the SPP service user interface.
+The service user of the SPP Packet Service provides the SPP service provider with a predefined space packet in the PACKET.request, while the service user of the SPP Octet String Service provides the SPP service provider with a predefined space packet data field and a Secondary Header Indicator in the OCTET_STRING.request.

 Time Code Field